Our delivery advice and declaration book contains declaration forms which must be filled out for each load delivered.

 This gap ensures grain goes directly onto the underbelly belt on the hopper, helping to maximise its performance.
 It also reduces spillage around the chassis, rims and on concrete so there is less cleaning required, making it a safer task for drivers and Viterra employees.

-Our employees are there to direct and guide drivers to ensure everything is done in a safe and efficient way.
+Our employees on site are there to direct and guide drivers to ensure everything is performed in a safe and efficient way.
 This helps ensure we can maximise the number of trucks moving around the site.